 Substance Use Disorders

 I facilitate group and individual therapy with clients to offer new life skills and coping mechanisms.
 My goal is to direct them through discovery of the thoughts and stressors that need to be refocused and managed.
-I utilize holistic therapy methods, i.e. exercise programs, nutritional planning, yoga, mindfulness meditation, massage therapy and spa treatments as additional treatments for substance abuse and mental illness.
-Understanding how to manage and treat mental illness is essential to long – term stabilization.
+I utilize holistic therapy methods, i.e. exercise programs, nutritional planning, yoga, and mindfulness meditation to help clients understand that managing and receiving treatment for mental illness is essential to long – term stabilization.

 I make every effort to recognize symptoms of distress and dysfunction, of cognitive changes in attitude or behavior, and disturbances in relationships as ways people react to traumatic experiences.
 I practice nonjudgmental acceptance and validate the experiences of battered and sexually abused men and women.
-I have extensive experience working with men and women who batter and help them recognize the core issues behind their problem behavior.
 I am certified by the State of California in Domestic Violence Counseling and Advocacy.
-Because of my training with victims and batterers, I have the unique ability to provide a safe, nonjudgmental, empowering and understanding environment for my clients.

 Post-Traumatic Stress Disorder (PTSD) and Military Sexual Trauma